blackferncreations/germankeycut/framework.md

 **What continues?**

-The two can overlap, but they are not the same process.
+The two can overlap.

+They are not the same process.

 An offer may generate: